5 Tax Deduction Tips Every Freelancer Should Know

 5. Keep Digital Records

 The ATO requires you to keep records for five years from the date you lodge your tax return.
 Paper receipts fade, get lost, and take up space.
-Going digital solves all of these problems:
+Going digital solves all of these problems.
+Also worth noting for 2026-27: the Budget introduced a $1,000 instant tax deduction for eligible work-related expenses, which could simplify how some freelancers handle smaller claims.

 - No lost or faded paper receipts